autumnleaves123/info-2300-final-project/documents/design-plan.md

 As mentioned in milestone 1 plan, we will implement a slideshow using Javascript, which the user can click arrows to view several images of the club activities like sign choirs and photos of club members interacting with one another in sign language.

-Secondly, we will use PHP to implement a "learning" page where users can learn some basic signs of ASL, and there will be several images with different signs and when user clicks on it, the website would display information on what it means, etc.
-Similar interactivity element will be used for the photo gallery page, where users can click on images to see only that image on the page and its description.
+Secondly, we will use PHP to implement a "learning" page where users can learn some basic signs of ASL, and there will be several images with different signs and when user clicks on it, the website would display information on what it means, etc. Similar interactivity element will be used for the photo gallery page, where users can click on images to see only that image on the page and its description.

 Thirdly, we will implement a hidden log-in system to ensure that only admins will have access to admin functionality (forms for changing content on website).
 There will most likely be an "admin-only" nav bar button that shows the log-in form, which only the admins will know the password to log-in and unlock admin functionality.

+Finally, we will also implement a tagging system on the feed for feed posts.

 ## Milestone 2, Part II: Sketches, Navigation & Wireframes